 The presenter, Peer Recovery Support Specialist Jordan Smelley, uses his lived experience with Intellectual and Developmental Disabilities with Co-Occurring Mental Health Diagnosis(es) due to Chung-Jansen Syndrome to support and provide resources to others so that they don’t have to go through as much trauma as Jordan did in order to get the supports and resources needed to become a contributing member of the community at large.
 Jordan Smelley has also obtained the Transitional Age Youth Endorsement for his Peer Recovery Support Specialist Certification, serves on the Texas HHSC Behavioral Health Advisory Committee as a representative for Youth/Young Adult, and is the only known case of Chung-Jansen Syndrome within the state of Texas/one out of roughly 92 known cases of Chung-Jansen Syndrome worldwide.
 In his free time Jordan Smelley enjoys playing piano, playing Volleyball, officiating Volleyball for Texas Special Olympics, and hanging out with friends.

-On the evening before Veterans Day, NAMI Texas will host a webinar on bipolar disorder, featuring Ben Beck, a U.S. Army veteran.
+On the evening before Veterans Day 2020, NAMI Texas hosted a webinar titled, “Bipolar Disorder: Red Hot, Cold Blue, and You”, featuring Ben Beck, a U.S. Army veteran.

 The target audiences are veterans, allies of the veteran community, educators, families affected by bipolar disorder, and youth.